-Mary’s Sugar Cookies are a classic sugar cookie recipe with buttercream icing and sprinkles.
+Mary’s Sugar Cookies are classic soft sugar cookies with buttercream icing and sprinkles.
+This is my all time favorite Christmas cookie recipe from childhood that my aunt Emily would make every year.
 Click here for video.

 I’ve had two people ask me about sugar cookies in the last week.
 I offered to make a treat for my neighbor to say thank you for watching our pets.
 He requested sugar cookies.
 Then, I ran into an old friend at my son’s basketball practice and she asked me if I had a good sugar cookie recipe!
 Well, yes Kate, I certainly do and here it is.

 My aunt Emily used to make Mary’s Sugar Cookies every Christmas and I’ve been making them as long as I can remember.
 Usually around the holidays but they could be enjoyed any time of year.

 I’ve never asked her, but I’m pretty sure my aunt Emily got the recipe out of this cookbook, Betty Crocker’s Cooky Book (Copyright 1963).
 The recipe for Mary’s Sugar Cookies is in this book (page 18) and it’s exactly the same as Emily’s.
 It’s such a great cookie book.
 I just love it!
 One hundred and fifty pages of every kind of cookie known to man.
 And there are LOTS of photos which makes me love it more.
 It’s not easy to find but they do have the book on Amazon.